Hawaii challenges enforcement of Trump travel order

 "It's tearing families apart, and in a time and moment when we as a faith community are celebrating our family and our loved ones, it's just so outrageous on so many levels," she said.

-Alex Johnson reported from Los Angeles.
-Daniella Silva reported from New York.
+Alex Johnson reported from Los Angeles, and Daniella Silva from New York.